Woolgoolga

 Woolgoolga lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and new addresses validated by AreaSearch, the population of Woolgoolga is estimated at around 6,741 as of Feb 2026.
+Woolgoolga's population is estimated at 6,741 as of Feb 2026.
 This reflects an increase of 590 people since the 2021 Census, which reported a population of 6,151 people.
-The change is inferred from the resident population of 6,388 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 195 validated new addresses since the Census date.
+The change is inferred from AreaSearch's estimate of the resident population at 6,388 in June 2024 and an additional 195 validated new addresses since the Census date.
 This level of population equates to a density ratio of 123 persons per square kilometer.
-Woolgoolga's growth of 9.6% since the 2021 census exceeded the SA3 area (5.5%) and the Rest of NSW, marking it as a growth leader in the region.
+Woolgoolga's 9.6% growth since the 2021 census exceeded the SA3 area (5.5%) and the Rest of NSW, marking it as a growth leader in the region.
 Population growth was primarily driven by overseas migration contributing approximately 63.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for locations outside capital cities, with Woolgoolga expected to expand by 1,497 persons to 2041, reflecting a total increase of 17.4% over the 17 years.
+Future population trends project an above median growth for locations outside capital cities, with Woolgoolga expected to expand by 1,471 persons to 2041, reflecting a total increase of 16.6% over the 17 years.

 Frequently Asked Questions - Population